Mental Health Facilities Big Spring, TX

 West Texas Va Healthcare System Mental Health Service (116a)

 West Texas Va Healthcare System Mental Health Service 116a is a mental health clinic in Big Spring, Texas, located at 300 Veterans Boulevard, 79720.
 West Texas Va Healthcare System Mental Health Service 116a offers residential treatment, telemedicine/telehealth and outpatient treatment.
-West Texas Va Healthcare System Mental Health Service 116a provides psychotropic medication, individual psychotherapy and trauma therapy to adults, seniors 65 or older and young adults.
+West Texas Va Healthcare System Mental Health Service 116a provides trauma therapy, psychotropic medication and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
 West Texas Va Healthcare System Mental Health Service 116a also supports veterans and people with PTSD.
-Some other services provided by West Texas Va Healthcare System Mental Health Service 116a include legal advocacy, suicide prevention services and supported housing.
+Some other services provided by West Texas Va Healthcare System Mental Health Service 116a include family psychoeducation, supported housing and legal advocacy.

 Learn More